Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Ferritin is one of the central parameters in Singular's personalisation engine.
 It determines whether iron (iron bisglycinate) is included in the formula and at what dosage.
 This decision relies on cross-referencing with TSAT and haemoglobin.

 When both ferritin and TSAT fall in low zones, the engine activates iron at a reinforced dosage.
 It simultaneously increases vitamin C to enhance absorption.
+In this same configuration, a safety rule removes curcumin from the formula, since its iron-chelating properties could reduce intestinal assimilation.
 If ferritin is low but TSAT remains optimal, iron dosage is adjusted to an intermediate level.
 This cross-referenced approach avoids supplementing iron based solely on ferritin, which can be influenced by inflammation.

-When ferritin, TSAT and haemoglobin all reach the optimal zone or above, iron is removed from the formula.
+Iron is removed when ferritin, TSAT and haemoglobin reach at least the optimal zone, and hs-CRP is not very high.
 Sufficient reserves do not require supplementation.
 If ferritin was not measured in the panel, iron is also excluded as a precaution.

-Singular measures ferritin, TSAT, haemoglobin and hs-CRP together in every panel.
-This cross-referenced approach distinguishes genuine iron insufficiency from inflammatory elevation and adjusts the formula with precision.
+Ferritin, TSAT, haemoglobin and hs-CRP are all four requested in the Singular panel.
+When the laboratory reports them all, this cross-referenced reading distinguishes genuine iron insufficiency from inflammatory elevation and adjusts the formula with precision.

 Scientific Studies